 When it comes to finding a reputable solar PV installer, it’s a good idea to stick with the old adage, “buyer beware.”
-Fortunately, there are a few things businesses can look for to help them in their installer search, like checking referrals from previous customers, checking with the Better Business Bureau, checking the installer’s workers compensation history, and plain old word-of-mouth.
+Fortunately, there are a few things businesses can look for to help them in their installer search, like seeking referrals from previous customers, checking with the Better Business Bureau, investigating the installer’s workers’ compensation history, and listening to plain old word-of-mouth.
 First and foremost, though, is to confirm the state license status of any installer under consideration, which requires contacting the appropriate state’s licensing agency.
 You can use the map directly below to link to the licensing agency in your state.

 State License Information and Links